There’s something about a solid pair of earbuds that excites me. Maybe it’s because I’ve preferred using them almost my entire life.

 The ER3SEs are expensive, there’s no doubt about it.
 But it all depends on how serious you are about mixing and getting your music to sound good.

 While they are pricey, the good thing about them is what I’ve already mentioned above: that being that the cable is replaceable, which is typically what breaks first.
+You can find the replacement cable at this link here

 In other words, they can last a long time if you’re willing to replace them if they break.